Epigenetics Market

 Instruments

-Instruments contribute approximately 18% to the global epigenetics market.
+Instruments contribute approximately 18% to the epigenetics market.
 Advanced platforms like NGS machines, qPCR systems, and automated ChIP setups enable precise and large-scale epigenomic analysis.
 Investments in instruments are accelerating in biopharma, government research centers, and CROs aiming for comprehensive epigenomic profiling.

 Enzymes